IDSIA/sacred/docs/settings.rst

 Settings
 ********

-Some of Sacreds general behaviour is configurable via ``sacred.SETTINGS``.
+Some of Sacred's general behaviour is configurable via ``sacred.SETTINGS``.
-It's entries can be set simply by importing and modifying it using dict or attribute notation:
+Its entries can be set simply by importing and modifying it using dict or attribute notation:

 .. code-block:: python